anzolin/AnzolinNetDevPack/README.md

 A NuGet Package that contains a group of help and validation classes that will help you in your ability to produce applications in an easier way.

 This project is an update of [Anzolin.Net.NuGet](https://github.com/anzolin/Anzolin.Net.NuGet) which I decided to change the name, adjust a project pattern and also unify the nuget packages into a single package.

-If you want to help the project, improving it or creating something new, welcome.

 Also see [my NuGet Profile](https://www.nuget.org/profiles/anzolin) to find more interesting packages.